nuxeo/doc.nuxeo.com-content/src/corg/coding-and-design-guidelines/maven-coding-rules.md

 Nuxeo defines a super POM (which is also the corporate POM) inherited by all other Nuxeo projects and modules: see [org.nuxeo:nuxeo-ecm:5.6](https://maven.nuxeo.org/nexus/index.html#nexus-search;gav%7Eorg.nuxeo%7Enuxeo-ecm%7E5.6%7E%7E).

-It is generally a good idea to gather all&nbsp;`dependencyManagement` and&nbsp;`pluginManagement` sections of all modules into a unique one, preferably a common parent project to those modules, a common BOM or the super POM.
+It is generally a good idea to gather all `dependencyManagement` and `pluginManagement` sections of all modules into a unique one, preferably a common parent project to those modules, a common BOM or the super POM.
-In Nuxeo, they are mainly set in&nbsp; [`org.nuxeo:nuxeo-ecm`](https://maven-eu.nuxeo.org/nexus/index.html#nexus-search;gav%7Eorg.nuxeo%7Enuxeo-ecm%7E%7E%7E) , [`org.nuxeo:nuxeo-addons-parent`](https://maven-eu.nuxeo.org/nexus/index.html#nexus-search;gav%7Eorg.nuxeo%7Enuxeo-addons-parent%7E%7E%7E) and&nbsp; [`org.nuxeo.ecm.distribution:nuxeo-distribution`](https://maven-eu.nuxeo.org/nexus/index.html#nexus-search;gav%7Eorg.nuxeo.ecm.distribution%7Enuxeo-distribution%7E%7E%7E) POMs.
+In Nuxeo, they are mainly set in  [`org.nuxeo:nuxeo-ecm`](https://maven-eu.nuxeo.org/nexus/index.html#nexus-search;gav%7Eorg.nuxeo%7Enuxeo-ecm%7E%7E%7E) , [`org.nuxeo:nuxeo-addons-parent`](https://maven-eu.nuxeo.org/nexus/index.html#nexus-search;gav%7Eorg.nuxeo%7Enuxeo-addons-parent%7E%7E%7E) and  [`org.nuxeo.ecm.distribution:nuxeo-distribution`](https://maven-eu.nuxeo.org/nexus/index.html#nexus-search;gav%7Eorg.nuxeo.ecm.distribution%7Enuxeo-distribution%7E%7E%7E) POMs.

 Every project super POM should define the following if not defined (or different from those) into the corporate POM: